YOUR NEW MAC

 We recommend using a Time Machine backup from your old Mac.

-Depending on the type of Time Machine drive, the data transfer can take anywhere from 30 minutes to several hours.
+Depending on the type of Time Machine drive, the data transfer from the source can take anywhere from 30 minutes to several hours.
 Be patient.
 Do not interrupt the process.

 How do I setup my Mac laptop for the first time?